finos/FDC3/docs/api/api-spec.md

 1. The 'system' ones, which have a well understood identity.
 One is called 'global'.
 2. The 'app' ones, which have a transient identity and need to be revealed

-The 'system' channels include a 'global' channel which serves as the backwards compatible layer with the 'send/broadcast context' behavior in FDC3 1.0.
-A desktop agent MAY choose to make membership in the 'global' channel the default state for apps on start up.

 ### Joining Channels
 Apps can join channels.
 An app can only be joined to one channel at a time.
 When an app joins a channel it will automatically recieve the current context for that channel.